karina6188/Async-Inn/README.md

 1.6: Add controllers for all data tables. - 2019 Nov 04

 1.7: Add seeded data for hotels, rooms, and amenities. - 2019 Nov 04

+1.8: Apply stylesheet to each page. - 2019 Nov 04